andrew/ultimate-awesome/README.md

 - [Install-anything-on-Dokku](https://github.com/Bixoto/Install-anything-on-Dokku) - List of ready-to-use repositories to install anything on Dokku.
 - [awesome-list](https://github.com/blogwy/awesome-list) - My awesome list.
 - [awesome-fuchsia](https://github.com/blundell/awesome-fuchsia) - A curated list of awesome Fuchsia OS resources, tools and information.
+- [awesome-cicd](https://github.com/brandonhimpfen/awesome-cicd) - A curated list of tools, platforms, frameworks, practices, and learning resources for Continuous Integration and Continuous Delivery/Deployment (CI/CD).
 - [awesome-couchdb](https://github.com/brandonhimpfen/awesome-couchdb) - A curated list of awesome libraries, tools, frameworks, and resources for CouchDB, an open-source NoSQL database known for its ease of use, scalability, and master-master replication.
+- [awesome-gitlab](https://github.com/brandonhimpfen/awesome-gitlab) - A curated list of tools, features, integrations, workflows, and learning resources for GitLab.
 - [awesome-social-media](https://github.com/brandonhimpfen/awesome-social-media) - A curated list of resources and tips to level up your social media game!.
 - [awesome-testing](https://github.com/brandonhimpfen/awesome-testing) - A curated list of awesome testing frameworks, tools, libraries, and resources for all levels of software testing.
 - [awesome-badge-list](https://github.com/bubkoo/awesome-badge-list) - 👓 A collection awesome badges.